-If your child has cerebral palsy, know that it may have been caused by a medical error during the prenatal period or during birth.
-Whether the doctors or nurses who cared for you before birth failed to diagnose a condition, or something went wrong during labor, you could be entitled to compensation to help cover your child’s medical care and other expenses.
+If your child has cerebral palsy, know that a medical error may have caused it during the prenatal period or at birth.
+Whether the doctors or nurses who cared for you before birth failed to diagnose a condition or something went wrong during labor, you could be entitled to compensation.
+A Naperville cerebral palsy lawyer will help you file a birth injury claim.

 - Stiff muscles